dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-11-19-dear-crypto-fiat-bros.md

-The most difficult thing is to get rid of the fiat mindset, which is to say to step back and ask yourself very simple questions about money: why do we have it, why do we need it, why does it has to be scarce, why can some people print it while most have to work for it, and so on.
+The most difficult thing is to get rid of the fiat mindset, which is to say to step back and ask yourself very simple questions about money: why do we have it, why do we need it, why does it have to be scarce, why can some people print it while most have to work for it, and so on.
 These are hard questions.
 Those who run the money printers don\'t want you to ask, \"[WTF happened in 1971?][wtf]\" Those who run the shitcoin casinos don\'t